jeffmoran/Appointment/README.md

 - Use autolayout throughout app so elements properly scale.
 - Remove traces of "BrokersLab" name.
 - Remove "GoogleMapsKit" pod and use native Apple Maps solution.
+- Set Deployment Target to iOS 9.0 and update code accordingly.

 ## Known bugs:
 - When clicking "Find on map" in the appointment detail view, the view is pushed twice.